Genesis GV80: GV80 Coupe

 The GV80 Coupe was unveiled on September 27, 2023 and went on sale in South Korea on October 11, 2023.
-It is based on the refreshed GV80, with changes like a coupe inspired roofline, redesigned front bumper and grille, flat bottom steering wheel, and carbon fibre interior trims.
+It is based on the refreshed GV80, with changes like a coupe inspired roofline, redesigned front bumper and grille, flat bottom steering wheel, and carbon fiber interior trims.
 The GV80 Coupe also can be configured with an optional higher powered 3.5-litre turbocharged engine that adds a 48V electric supercharger.